aws/amazon-sagemaker-examples/README.md

 * [Curate your AWS Marketplace algorithm listing and sample notebook](aws_marketplace/curating_aws_marketplace_listing_and_sample_notebook/Algorithm) provides instructions on how to craft a sample notebook to be associated with your listing and how to curate a good AWS Marketplace listing that makes it easy for your customers to consume your algorithm.

-#### Use algorithms and model packages from AWS Marketplace for machine learning.
+#### Use algorithms, data, and model packages from AWS Marketplace.

-These examples show you how to use model-packages and algorithms from AWS Marketplace for machine learning.
+These examples show you how to use model-packages and algorithms from AWS Marketplace and dataset products from AWS Data Exchange, for machine learning.

 - [Using Algorithms](aws_marketplace/using_algorithms)
 	- [Using Algorithm From AWS Marketplace](aws_marketplace/using_algorithms/amazon_demo_product) provides a detailed walkthrough on how to use Algorithm with the enhanced SageMaker Train/Transform/Hosting/Tuning APIs by choosing a canonical product listed on AWS Marketplace.